ROCm/HIP/docs/how-to/performance_guidelines.rst

 .. _parallel execution:
 Parallel execution
 ===============================================================================
-For optimal use, the application should reveal and efficiently imply as much parallelism as possible to keep all system components active.
+For optimal use, the application should reveal and efficiently provide as much parallelism as possible to keep all system components busy.

 Application level
 -------------------------------------------------------------------------------